 FDA vs EMA: Key Differences Between US and EU Drug Regulators

-FDA vs EMA represents the fundamental regulatory comparison that every pharmaceutical and biotech company must understand when planning global drug development strategies.
-The US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) are the two largest pharmaceutical regulatory bodies in the world, collectively overseeing markets representing over $700 billion in annual drug sales.
+- FDA vs EMA represents the fundamental regulatory comparison that every pharmaceutical and biotech company must understand when planning global drug development strategies.
+The U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) both play central roles in global medicine regulation, but they operate under different legal and institutional models.

 - How FDA and EMA approval processes compare in structure, timelines, and requirements